Wedding Photography at Morden Park House, Merton

 Q. ARE THERE DISABLED ACCESS & FACILITIES AT MORDEN PARK HOUSE?

 A. Yes, there is access for guests with mobility problems.
-There is a lift to all floors through the reception area’s back door and a fully accessible toilet suitable for wheelchairs.
+There is a lift to all floors via the reception area’s back door, and a fully accessible wheelchair-accessible toilet.
 There is step-free access to all the ceremony rooms.
 Blue-Badge holders only are allowed to park within the venue grounds.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A PHOTO SEQUENCE?